-2022 Interim Results Announcement
+2023 Interim Results Announcement

-The Board of Directors ("Directors") (the "Board") of SINOPEC Engineering (Group) Co., Ltd. (the "Company") is pleased to announce the audited results of the Company and its subsidiaries for the six months ended 30 June 2022.
-This announcement, containing the full text of the 2022 Interim Report of the Company, complies with the relevant content requirements of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited in relation to preliminary announcements of interim results.
-The printed version of the 2022 Interim Report of the Company will be delivered to the shareholders of H shares of the Company in September 2022.
+The Board of Directors ("Directors") (the "Board") of SINOPEC Engineering (Group) Co., Ltd. (the "Company") is pleased to announce the audited results of the Company and its subsidiaries for the six months ended 30 June 2023.
+This results announcement, containing the full text of the 2023 Interim Report of the Company, complies with the relevant content requirements of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited in relation to preliminary announcements of interim results.
+The printed version of the 2023 Interim Report of the Company will be delivered to the shareholders of H shares of the Company at the end of August 2023.